BlakeMcBride1625/BTD6-Auto-Assign/README.md

 - `SYNC_INTERVAL`: How often to re-evaluate all users (minutes)
 - Recommended: 15-30 minutes depending on server size
+- Scheduled syncs run silently in the background (no Discord logs)
+- Initial sync on bot restart is also silent

+### Content Management

+- The bot automatically tracks total maps and achievements
+- When new content is released, use `/updatecontent` to update limits
+- All users are automatically re-evaluated when content limits change
+- Default values: 82 maps, 153 achievements (auto-detected from player data)

 ## Error Handling

 - API failures never remove roles (safety first)
-- Errors are logged to both console and Discord log channel
+- Errors are logged to both console and Discord log channel (as embeds)
 - Individual user failures don't crash the entire sync process
 - Stale cache is used if API is unavailable
+- BTD6-themed error messages for user-facing errors
+- Database transactions prevent race conditions (OAK can't be linked to multiple accounts)

 ## Security

 - Staff commands require Administrator or Manage Roles permission
 - OAK format validation prevents injection attacks
-- Database transactions ensure data consistency
+- Database transactions ensure data consistency (prevents race conditions)
+- Unique constraints prevent OAK from being linked to multiple accounts
 - Environment variables for all sensitive data
 - All command responses are ephemeral for privacy
+- Multiple owner IDs supported for team management

+## Logging

+The bot uses embedded messages for all Discord log channel messages:

+- **Staff Commands**: Logged with structured fields (Staff Member, Target User, Details)
+- **Account Changes**: Logged when accounts are linked/unlinked
+- **Errors & Warnings**: Always logged with appropriate colors
+- **Scheduled Syncs**: Run silently (no logs unless errors occur)
+- **Initial Sync**: Silent on bot restart

+All logs are sent as rich embeds with timestamps and appropriate colors (blue for info, yellow for warnings, red for errors).

 ## Troubleshooting